NVComputing/nvcomputingsite/resources/acsl/recursion.md

 ## Writing Equations

 This method is good for handling mathematical functions.
+On the ACSL contests, you'll most likely be using this method because ACSL recursion problems are pretty much always written at mathematical functions rather than actual programming.

 Sample Problem 1 on the ACSL Wiki page is a good example: